How to Handle localStorage QuotaExceededError

 - Intercept the

-DOMExceptionduring synchronouslocalStorage.setItem()execution. - Monitor service workers and background sync tasks, where silent sync failures can corrupt offline-first state.
+DOMExceptionsynchronously around everylocalStorage.setItem()call. - Watch service workers and background sync tasks especially, where a silent write failure can corrupt offline-first state without a visible error.

-- Recognize that Chromium, WebKit, and Gecko enforce strict caps that trigger immediate write rejection without fallback.
+- Recognize that Chromium, WebKit, and Gecko all enforce strict caps that reject the write immediately rather than evicting older data for you.

 Quota exhaustion rarely stems from raw text volume alone.
-JavaScript object serialization inflates payload size beyond the raw byte count, consuming quota faster than naive calculations predict.
-Unbounded arrays, missing TTL (Time-To-Live) logic, and cumulative session bloat compound the issue across user visits.
-Additionally, shared origin contexts—including cross-origin iframes and subdomain proxies—compete for the identical allocation pool.
+JavaScript object serialization inflates payload size beyond the visible character count, and the limit is measured in UTF-16 code units — roughly two bytes per character — so the effective budget is smaller than naive byte math predicts.
+Unbounded arrays, missing TTL (time-to-live) logic, and cumulative session bloat compound across visits.
+Shared origin contexts — cross-origin iframes and subdomain proxies on the same registrable origin — compete for the identical allocation pool, so one component’s growth can starve another’s writes.

 /**

-* Safely writes to localStorage with automatic eviction and IndexedDB fallback.
+* Safely writes to localStorage with single-key eviction and IndexedDB fallback.

 */